Model Theory of R-trees: R -trees

-\begin{enumerate} \item if $B$ spans $M$, then $C\subseteq B$; \item the set $C$ spans $M$. \end{enumerate} Thus, $C$ is the unique smallest set that spans $M$. \end{lemma} \begin{proof} Let $M$ be a finitely spanned $\R$-tree.
+\begin{lemma} If an $\R$-tree $M$ is finitely spanned and $C$ is the set of endpoints of $M$, then \begin{enumerate} \item if $B$ spans $M$, then $C\subseteq B$; \item the set $C$ spans $M$. \end{enumerate} Thus, $C$ is finite, and it is the unique smallest set that spans $M$. \end{lemma} \begin{proof} Let $M$ be a finitely spanned $\R$-tree.
 Let $D$ be the diameter of $M$.
 Let $B$ be a set that spans $M$.\\ Proof of (1): Assume there is an endpoint $c\in M$ not contained in $B$.
-Then there must exist $a, b\in B$ such that $c\in [a,b]$.
+Then there must exist $a, b\in B$ such that $c\in [a,b]$ and $c \neq a,b$.
 But, this is a contradiction because $c$ is an endpoint.\\ Proof of (2): Let $a\in M$.
 Let $S_a$ be the set of all segments $[b, c]\subseteq M$ such that $a\in [b,c]$ and order $S_a$ by inclusion.
 This is a partial ordering on $S_a$.
 Let $\{[b_i,c_i]\mid i\in \alpha\}$ be a chain in this partial ordering, where $\alpha$ is a cardinal.
 Let $I$ be the closure of $\bigcup_{i\in \alpha}[b_i, c_i]$.
 Then $I$ is a geodesic segment in $M$.
 Clearly $a\in I$, and the length of $I$ is at most $D$.
 Therefore $I\in S_a$, and $I$ is an upper bound for the chain.
 The chain was arbitrary, so any chain has an upper bound.
 Therefore, by Zorn's Lemma there exists a maximal element of $S_a$.
 Let $[b_a,c_a]$ denote such a maximal element.
 The elements $b_a$ and $c_a$ must be endpoints of $M$.
 Say, for instance, that $b_a$ is not an endpoint.
-Then there exist $e, f\in M$ such that $b_a\in[e,f]$, and either $[e,c_a]$ or $[f,c_a]$ will contain $[b_a, c_a]$.
+Then there exist $e, f\in M$ such that $b_a\in[e,f]$ and $b_a \neq e,f$, and then either $[e,c_a]$ or $[f,c_a]$ will properly contain $[b_a, c_a]$.
 This would mean $[b_a, c_a]$ was not maximal in $S_a$.
 Therefore, for each $a\in M$, there exist endpoints $b_a$ and $c_a$ so that $a\in [b_a, c_a]$.
 So, $M$ is spanned by the set of its endpoints, and this spanning set is as small as possible by (1). \end{proof}